DockerIt/opencart-docker/README.md

         - **database**: opencart

 3. You will get a message to move your storage directory.
 You can close this message out and move the directory when you get a chance.

+## Outstanding issues

+### Storage Message When entering the admin

+The automatic method is not working.
+If you guys have a better way to automatically handle the storage directory situation then please send me a pull request.
+Thanks!

 ## Notes